wso2/docs-is/en/docs/references/evolution-of-identity-federation-standards.md

 !!! info
-	You could could have service provider initiated SSO alone, or service provider initiated SSO and identity provider initiated SSO together. initiated SSO.
-You can't have identity provider initiated SSO only.
+	You could could have service provider initiated SSO alone, or service provider initiated SSO and identity provider initiated SSO together.
+	You cannot have identity provider initiated SSO alone.
 By design, service provider initiated SSO is more restrictive and secure.
 If a service provider is allowed to do identity provider initiated SSO, it would automatically imply that this service provider is allowed to do service provider initiated SSO as well.